brunompx/delicatessen/README.md

 # delicatessen
-Sistem to manage food orders and stock.
+WebApp to manage food orders and stock.